-Of course she was the cause that "the great Mr. Congreve" never married.
+Of course she was the cause that Congreve never married.
 Having once been intimate with Mrs. Millamant, it was inevitable he should find flesh-and-blood coquettes a little tedious.
 Indeed, when you deliberate his Utopian seraglio, you cannot but wonder how he managed after his desertion thereof, to put up with thirty years of mere duchesses. . . .
-The considerate reader will always be in love with Congreve's women; with those lost ladies of a yester-year which was never almanacked; and with the perennial charm of these delectable girls, that never wore rose-tinted flesh.
-For they are in every thing pre-eminently adorable, these mendacious, subtle, pleasure-loving, babbling, generous, volatile, brave, witty and sumptuous young jill-flirts who rule in the Utopia of Gallantry.
-So all true cognoscenti must stay forever enamored of them; of their alert eyes, their little satin-slippered feet, their saucy tip-tilted little noses, their scornful little carmine mouths, and their glittering restless little hands, for they are all mignonnes.
-Nay, the more discerning will even value them the more for their bright raiment and uncountable fallals, - their stomachers and tight sleeves, their lappets and ribbons, their topknots and pinners, their lace streamers, and fans, and diamonds, and comfit-boxes; and, above all, that fantastic edifice of hair which rises in tiers and billows and turrets, above their mischievous small faces: whereas Herod of Jewry, could not but find something heart-moving in their infinite youth.
+The considerate reader will always be in love with Congreve's women: with those lost ladies of a vester-year which was never almanacked; and with the perennial charm of these delectable girls, that never wore rose-tinted flesh.
+For they are in every thing pre-eminently adorable, these mendacious, subtle, pleasure-loving, babbling, generous, volatile, brave, witty, and sumptuous young jillflirts who rule in the Utopia of Gallantry.
+So all true cognoscenti must stay forever enamored of them; of their alert eyes, their little satinslippered feet, their saucy tip-tilted little noses. their scornful little carmine mouths, and their glittering restless little hands,-for they are all mignonnes.
+Nay, the more discerning will even value them the more for their bright raiment and uncountable fallals,-their stomachers and tight sleeves, their lappets and ribbons, their top-knots and pinners, their lace streamers, and fans, and diamonds, and comfit-boxes; and, above all, that fantastic edifice of hair which rises in tiers and billows and turrets, above their mischievous small faces: whereas Herod of Jewry could not but find something heartmoving in their infinite youth.
 It is, upon the whole, consoling to reflect that no girls like these were ever confined in impermanent flesh: for then, after setting at most a trio of decades by the ears, they would have grown old, and that tragedy would have been quite unbearable.
 But since these gallant minxes existed only in romance, their youth remains immortal, and has made glad some seven generations of adorers.

-And so, the gravest charge which equity can lay against them is that they spoiled "the great Mr. Congreve's " interest in all other women. . . .
+And so, the gravest charge which equity can lay against them is that they spoiled Congreve's interest in all other women. . . .
 But it will not do too closely to consider what unfilial havoc must have been wrought, off and on, by bookwomen, in the heart-life of their begetters.
 Every romantic artist is a Goriot and wastes existence in adoration of his dream daughters as they move in loftier spheres. . . .
 Meanwhile one may well pity this fond lover's wife.
 For what chance had poor Ann Shakespeare against Beatrice and Cleopatra and Rosalind?
 Nor will the judicious deny that Isabella Thackeray lost her mind with considerable provocation when her husband was perpetually closeted now with that red-stockinged jade from Castlewood, and now with the notorious Mrs. Rawdon Crawley.
 Even Scott's marriage, they say, was not eminently successful: and you may depend upon it that at the bottom of the trouble was one Mistress Diana Vernon of Osbaldistone Hall, in the Cheviots.
-Indeed, the more perspicacious will have no manner of doubt that Catherine Dickens was driven into a separation through Charles's impending affair with that Wilfer girl, coming as it did upon the heels of his undisguised relations with the first Mrs. Copperfield. . . .
+Indeed, the more perspicacious will have no manner of doubt that Catherine Dickens was driven into a separation through Charles's impending affair with that Wilfer girl, coming as it did upon the heels of his undisguised relations with the first Mrs. Copperfield. . .
 But all that, too, is a part of the human sacrifice through which Art is yet honored by her zealous servitors.
-For to be quite contentedly married may be taken as proof positive that a writer has no very striking literary genius, and, being unable to outdo nature in creating women, is satisfied to put up with her makeshifts.
-I must add, however, that no imaginable married writer will ever publicly admit the truth of this statement, for reasons of at least two kinds.
+For to be quite contentedly married may be taken as proof positive that a writer has no very striking literary genius, and being unable to outdo nature in creating women, is satisfied to put up with her makeshifts.